 - We advise you to exercise normal safety precautions in the Republic of Korea (ROK).

-- Relations between the ROK and the DPRK remain tense following the attempted launch by the DPRK of a satellite using a long-range missile on 12 December 2012.
-The DPRK conducted an underground nuclear test on 12 February 2013, further increasing tensions in the region.
-Over the first few months of 2013, the DPRK Government raised tensions on the Korean peninsula through a series of strong public statements.
+- Relations between the ROK and the DPRK remain tense.
+The DPRK attempted to launch a satellite using a long-range missile in December 2012 and carried out an underground nuclear test in February 2013.
 Further provocations by the DPRK or reactions by neighbouring countries, including the ROK, cannot be ruled out.
 Australians in the ROK should monitor developments closely because of the risk that tensions on the Korean Peninsula could escalate with little warning.

 - Australians in the ROK should see the advice on preparing for emergencies produced by the Australian Embassy in Seoul.

 - You should avoid all protests and demonstrations as they may turn violent.